whatthefoong/working_in_progress/README.md

 When updating your work & committing:
 1. git fetch origin
 2. git merge origin/master
-^steps 1 & 2 basically updates your local copy to match master

 3. [make some changes]
 4. git status
-^the files you changed should be highlighted in red
 5. git add .
 6. git status
-^the files you changed should be highlighted in green
 7. git commit -m [comment on what you changed]
 8. git push

+^steps 1 & 2 basically updates your local copy to match master ^step 4 the files you changed should be highlighted in red ^step 6 the files you changed should be highlighted in green

 When navigating on cmd line:
 1. ls -> list all the files